florent37/WormHole/README.md

 }
 ```

+1. Add `@WormHole` annotation on your class
+2. Add `@Expose("name")` on your method, specifying a method name
+3. Expose your object to a named WormHole, here it's done in the constructor
+Via `WormHole$yourclass("channelName").expose(yourInstance);`

 ### Retrieve on native

-1. Create an interface, containing reflecting your Dart class `QuestionBloc`
-2. For each @Expose method in Dart, create an @Call method, containing the same method name : `ask`
 ```kotlin
 interface QuestionBloc {
     @Call("ask")
     fun question(question: Question)
 }
 ```

-3. Retrieve an object sent into the wormhole
+1. Create an interface, containing reflecting your Dart class `QuestionBloc`
+2. For each @Expose method in Dart, create an @Call method, containing the same method name : `ask`

 ```kotlin
 //retrieve the Flutter's QuestionBloc, in a FlutterActivity for example val questionBloc = retrieve<QuestionBloc>("question")
 ```

-4. Your can now interact with your class
+3. Retrieve an object sent into the wormhole

 ```kotlin
 questionBloc.ask(Question("what's your name"))
 ```

+4. Your can now interact with your class

 ## Expose on Native, Retrieve on Flutter